Who We Be

 Fjords by freighter ship.
 Back in the U.S., we purchased a tiny

-condo (380 sf!) in Boulder, Colorado, which gives us a base
+condo (380 sf!) in Boulder, CO, our base when not traveling.

 We traveled for three months in Northern India and Nepal.
 In

-India we saw a Bengal tiger who wouldn't let our jeep pass, got
+India a Bengal tiger held our jeep at bay.
+We got covered with

-covered with paint during Holi, rowed the Ganges at sunrise,
+paint during Holi, rowed the Ganges at sunrise, and finally saw

-and saw the Taj Mahal with our own eyes.
-In Nepal we spent a
+the Taj Mahal with our own eyes.
+In Nepal we spent a month

-month hiking the Annapurna Circuit in the Himalayas, reaching
+hiking the Annapurna Circuit in the Himalayas, reaching a top

-ten-day nationwide Maoist strike in Kathmandu and went flightseeing to Mount Everest.
+strike in Kathmandu and went flightseeing to Mount Everest.

-trip ever: a

-25th anniversary splurge.
-We saw Athens, Istanbul, and
+trip ever: a 25th anniversary splurge!
+We saw Athens, Istanbul,

-Ephesus for the first time, toured Tuscany and Umbria for two
+and Ephesus for the first time, toured Tuscany and Umbria for

-weeks, lived in Venice for a week, swooned over our room with
+two weeks, lived in Venice for a week, loved our room with a

-a view in Lake Como, saw the Matterhorn on a picture-perfect
+view at Lake Como, saw the Matterhorn on a picture-perfect

 day, and hiked the stunning Jungfrau region for two weeks.